PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 13:17:38
+Last updated: 2024-04-08 13:18:11
-Random Quote: I guess we all have things we try to hide.
-But they can't stay hidden forever. - Hannah Baker
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler